C-NERD/clinical-notes/pages/Cause in history of presenting complaints in AKI and CKD.md

 - Rule out CGN : By confirming absence of #[[Symptoms of Chronic Glomerulonephritis]]
 - Known hypertensive patient : Confirm that patient is faithful to his medications and clinic follow up | **-ve mention** only when not faithful
-- If patient does not admit to being hypertensive, rule out HTN nephropathy by co
+- If patient does not admit to being hypertensive, rule out HTN nephropathy by confirming absence of #[[Symptoms of hypertension]]
+-